 Yep, that'll catch you right in the feels.
-While we don't know what Aryana's future plans are in terms of returning to the cafeteria-style lunches and dinner menu that are put together with seasonality in mind, but we know that to-stay or to-go, Aryana is worth the trip alone.
 Pack your bags, because like their website says, "Every plate becomes a culinary journey."

-Sabor Latin Street Grill brings the flavors of El Salvador, Dominican Republic, Venezuela, Mexico, Colombia and more Central and South American countries to one delicious menu.
-Independently owned, Greenville's iteration of this Charlotte, NC original opened its doors in late 2019 and is the first and only version to exist outside of North Carolina.
-We're truly honored and grateful because, well, you'll just to come taste and see for yourself.
+Sabor Latin Street Grill brings the flavors of El Salvador, the Dominican Republic, Venezuela, Mexico, Colombia, and more Central and South American countries to one delicious menu.
+Independently owned, Greenville's iteration of this Charlotte, NC original opened its doors in late 2019 and is the first version to exist outside of North Carolina.
+We're truly honored and grateful because, well, you'll just have to come taste and see for yourself.

-For now, find a way to enjoy the bountiful barboacoa brilliance of the beautiful business our letter "B" belongs to.
+For now, find a way to enjoy the bountiful barbacoa brilliance of the beautiful business our letter "B" belongs to.

-A stop at Mast General Store in One City Plaza is a stop back in time, especially when you make your way to the candy area and spy the wonderland of sweet treats on display, just prime for the taking by the bagful.
-Mast General Store takes the present and combines it with touches that harken back to old general stores, and that's no more apparent than with the section of Candy Barrels.
+A stop at Mast General Store in ONE City Plaza is a step back in time, especially when you make your way to the candy area and spy the wonderland of sweet treats on display, just prime for the taking by the bagful.
+Mast General Store takes the present and combines it with touches that harken back to old general stores, and that's no more apparent than with the section of candy barrels.

 This nostalgic trip to Candy Land is a sure way to see some sweet smiles during your trip to Greenville!

 Why did the chicken cross the state line?
 To bring Greenville, SC the one-stop chicken-and-donuts shop we didn't know we needed!
-Originating in Hendersonville, NC and open for breakfast and lunch at Gather, HenDough offers plenty of traditional fare with their own twist.
-Before we get you drooling with those highlights, a bit more about HenDough came to be would be appropriate.
+Originating in Hendersonville, NC, and open for breakfast and lunch at Gather GVL, HenDough offers plenty of traditional fare with its own twist.
+Before we get you drooling with those highlights, a bit more about how HenDough came to be would be appropriate.

 Owners Paul and Sarah met as chefs working at Biltmore Estate in Asheville, NC.
-The pair eventually married and settled just over the state line with North Carolina in Hendersonville.
+The pair eventually married and settled just over the state line in Hendersonville, NC.
 They worked at upscale establishments for most of their careers and when it came time to set out on their own with a restaurant venture, they wanted something much more approachable.
 And what's more approachable than chicken and donuts?
 You put the two together and we will definitely approach!
 Fair warning.

 Approachable doesn't mean "low quality," by the way.
-Paul and Sarah maintain extremely high quality standards while spreading the word of the unconventional pairing of chicken and donuts to the lines that form outside Gather.
+Paul and Sarah maintain high-quality standards while spreading the word about the unconventional pairing of chicken and donuts to the lines that form outside Gather GVL.
 Hendersonville responded with overwhelming support when citizens witnessed the hole-y matrimony of chicken and donuts, which gave Paul and Sarah the idea to expand.
 And who got so lucky to be able to boast its second location?
-That's right — THAT Greenville.
+That's right—THAT Greenville.

 Only want one or the other in a creative way?
 Give Donut French toast a try.
 Yes, it's exactly what it sounds like.
 It's almost like we should have just saved HenDough for "G" for "grateful."

-Pita House has enjoyed a massive growth since it opened in 1989, but you won't find any departure from the principles and philosophies of their early days: The restaurant is cash-only; Everything is made fresh and on-site, including 1,000+ pitas per day; They're family-owned and family-operated to the letter, which includes the occasional brotherly argument or two from time to time.
+Pita House has enjoyed massive growth since it opened in 1989, but you won't find any departure from the principles and philosophies of their early days: The restaurant is cash-only; everything is made fresh and on-site, including 1,000+ pitas per day; they're family-owned and family-operated to the letter, which includes the occasional brotherly argument or two from time to time.

 But let's finally get to the falafel!
-Our friends at Off The Grid Greenville got the scoop on how Pita House made this traditional Middle Eastern hit their own.
 When Pita House first opened, they served it in the traditional Israeli way: inside a pita.
-But the number of requests to deconstruct falafel and pita and just place them in harmony on a plate were too great to ignore, so they just went with it.
+But the number of requests to deconstruct falafel and pita and just place them in harmony on a plate was too great to ignore, so they just went with it.
 So far after 30 years?
 No complaints from the fixture of feverish fanatics who flip for this falafel.

 Derrick has a passion for hard cider and figured, why not carve a niche in Greenville, as well as in his gym, to feature the oft-overlooked adult beverage?
 More than two years later and this passion project has Greenville's cider lovers flocking to pay homage.
 Due to South Carolina law, Distinct isn't able to brew its own cider, but don't let that turn you away.
 Derrick and Heather travel often to sample ciders and bring the best back to the cider room.
 Their offerings are always changing, whether those on-tap or in the cooler, and are guaranteed to wake you up to what hard cider really can be.

-Any opportunity attend one of their cider and donut pairings is a must-do, so if you're lucky, your visit will align with one of these unique, tasty events that should really be a local holiday.
-Derrick creates the pairing lists himself with donuts made by Swamp Fox Donuts (um, Derrick, we're interested in assisting with the research on this so, give us a shout!).
-If you're really lucky, maybe you'll pop in when MzG's Mac n Chz is in the house with her soon-to-be world famous mac-and-cheese featuring a complete array of topping options.
+Any opportunity to attend one of their cider and donut pairings is a must-do, so if you're lucky, your visit will align with one of these unique, tasty events that should really be a local holiday.
+Derrick creates the pairing lists himself with donuts made by Scout's Donuts (um, Derrick, we're interested in assisting with the research on this so, give us a shout!).
+If you're really lucky, maybe you'll pop in when MzG's Mac n Chz is in the house with her soon-to-be world-famous mac-and-cheese featuring a complete array of topping options.
 Throw in the occasional food truck and nights by the fire pit and this is a gem not to be missed.
-Following Distinct Cider Room on social media is the best way to find out when the cider room is open as they do not have set hours and days, but when you find a day and time that fits your schedule, you can be sure you'll have a distinctly delicious time.

-Take your favorite breakfast cereals, some of the best ice cream in the country, superheroes, Pez dispensers, toilet seats, and a couple of very open minds, toss it all in a blender and the result is one of TODAY Show's "Absolute Best Ice Cream Shops in America" and one of Buzzfeed's "25 Places Cereal Lovers Should Visit Before They Die" — Molly and Myles Ice Cream!
+Take your favorite breakfast cereals, some of the best ice cream in the country, superheroes, Pez dispensers, toilet seats, and a couple of very open minds, toss it all in a blender and the result is one of TODAY Show's "Absolute Best Ice Cream Shops in America" and one of Buzzfeed's "25 Places Every Cereal Lover Must Eat at Before They Die"—Molly and Myles Ice Cream!

 The shop's interior was designed by Molly and Myles, the shop's namesakes and Steve and Nicole's kids, and their friends, so when you stop by and see a wall decorated with toilet seats, another featuring a large and loud comic book mural, a collection of Pez dispensers, and superheroes everywhere, just marvel at the creativity of these kiddos.
 It's what you would expect from a place where the job application is literally a blank sheet of paper and a box of crayons.
-We're not kidding — best application ever!
-In May, Nicole opened a second location on Augusta St., a convenient drive from downtown.
-We're completely cereal when we tell you to put this innovative ice cream experience atop of your #yeahTHATgreenville culinary itinerary!
+We're not kidding—best application ever!
+After finding success with the first, Nicole opened a second location on Augusta Street, a convenient drive from downtown.
+We're completely cereal when we tell you to put this innovative ice cream experience atop your #yeahTHATgreenville culinary itinerary!

 It's no secret that Greenville, SC is a sleeper destination in the nation's culinary scene that has any and all visitors waking up to the many talents of the many culinarians in our area.
-Perhaps there's no greater recognition of that awakening than the James Beard Foundation's annual awards, among the culinary industry's top honors, featuring four restaurant and chef nominees from Greenville in three of the last four years — all four nominees obsessive over local, sustainable, seasonal products.
+Perhaps there's no greater recognition of that awakening than the James Beard Foundation's annual awards, among the culinary industry's top honors, featuring several restaurant and chef nominees from Greenville every year—all nominees obsessive over local, sustainable, seasonal products.
 It started in 2017 with The Anchorage, a neighborhood small plates restaurant packing big flavor into local produce and more, receiving a semifinalist spot for Best New Restaurant.
-A year later, executive chef Jon Buck of Husk became a semifinalist for Best New Chef - Southeast.

-Cooke, meanwhile, is a fixture at local farms including the team's own, Topsoil Farm, which was established in 2018.
-Along with produce, Topsoil is known for freshly baked breads made every day, and yes, we did just hear your inner carb junkie "squee!" from here.
+Early in 2020, the new kids on the block, Topsoil Kitchen and Market, earned semifinalist nods—Topsoil's chef Adam Cooke earned recognition in the Best New Chef - Southeast category.
+Chef Cooke is a fixture at local farms including the team's own Topsoil Farm, which was established in 2018.
+Along with produce, Topsoil is known for freshly baked bread made every day, and yes, we did just hear your inner carb junkie "squee!" from here.

-We're hard-pressed to think of four better reasons to visit with a suitcase full of elastic pants.
+We're hard-pressed to think of better reasons to visit with a suitcase full of elastic pants.

 But on to kettle corn, which Poppington's pops to perfection.
 Sure, you can get the traditional flavor that'll take you right back to the county fair, but take it to the next level at Poppington's.
 There's no need for an occasion to get some birthday cake kettle corn.
 Try some with a hint of cinnamon.
 Get bold with a lemon chiffon and chocolate combo.
-For re-opening last month, they even featured a chocolate kettle corn they called USA Strong, drizzled with red and blue melted chocolate.
 Seriously, why are you not here yet?
-Pop on over, grab a bucket or 20 of Poppington's Popcorn, and enjoy your favorite movies at an appropriate social distance from the comfort of your hotel or living room.
+Pop on over, grab a bucket or 20 of Poppington's Popcorn, and enjoy your favorite movies from the comfort of your hotel or living room.

 Dearly beloved, we have gathered here today to get through this thing called... the letter "L" in our #GVLAtoZ food tour around #yeahTHATgreenville, and we're going to do that by honoring a color fit for a Prince.